Hi, I noticed the gift guide heading on the front page. Do I need to add key words to listsings to get in teh guide? Is it a free guide for sellers?

 Hi Sasha thank you for your reply.

 With the thumbnails do you mean that part of the silver piece is missing sorry if I sound silly just not quite sure.
-I have looked at picasa but found it complicated I just use some basic thing that is on my laptop not the best at technology, but you can crop so I can retake those and try again in the new year when we actually get a dry day here in Wales :smiley: (I take my pics outdoors with a light tent and I use white card I only have a basic camera) I see what you mean about the contrast so can try and work on that and maybe just use the lighter wood instead of the slate.
+I have looked at picasa but found it complicated I just use some basic thing that is on my laptop not the best at technology, but you can crop so I can retake those and try again in the new year when we actually get a dry day here in Wales (I take my pics outdoors with a light tent and I use white card I only have a basic camera) I see what you mean about the contrast so can try and work on that and maybe just use the lighter wood instead of the slate.

 Thank you again and you have a lovely shop best wishes Debbie. x